AzureCloudWorkshops/ACW-ServerlessArchitecture/GuidedWalkthrough/08-ParseCSVIntoSQLorSBQueue.md

     ![](images/08ParseCSVIntoSQLorSBQueue/image0076-reviewthequeue.png)

+## Conclusion

-    You modified the two functions that were being used for processing files to either push import data to the SQL Server or push information about files that need to be reviewed into the service bus queue.
+In this challenge you modified the two functions that were being used for processing files to either push import data to the SQL Server or push information about files that need to be reviewed into the service bus queue.